vladorlovskiy/arangodb-jdbc/README.md

 # ArangoDB JDBC Driver

-A JDBC driver implementation for ArangoDB that allows you to use standard JDBC APIs to interact with ArangoDB databases.
+A JDBC driver implementation for ArangoDB that wraps [Official ArangoDB Java Driver](https://github.com/arangodb/arangodb-java-driver), and allows you to use standard JDBC APIs to interact with ArangoDB databases.

 ## Features